steverafferty/leadconduit-integrations/guide.md

 Though the `type` value does not affect the UI, it is used by the lead-handler, which creates an instance of the specified type for each variable before invoking `request()` (or `handle()`).

-However, aspecific “rich” type (see Key Concepts section on "Field Types") should only be used when it’s really needed; use the `string` type wherever possible.
+However, a specific “rich” type (see Key Concepts section on "Field Types") should only be used when it’s really needed; use the `string` type wherever possible.
 This avoids subtle bugs and unexpected behavior caused by the lead-handler’s automatic typecasting.
 If the integration needs to check `.valid`, or access other object attributes (e.g., `.area` or `.exchange`), then list it as `type: 'phone'`.
 Otherwise the integration will ask for a string, and LeadConduit will provide it that way.
 When a rich type is specified, care must be taken to “stringify” the value as necessary with the `.valueOf()` function.

 Using rich types also requires extra care in test code; see details about testing in the Author’s Guide section.